 It’s funny how over time as our palates evolve and different drinks and foods we loved can become unsatisfying and not serve us anymore.
-As we move through our leadership journey the transactional style (e.g. shots) may not be enough to deliver sustained change and transformation.
-When we first experience alcohol it’s all about the immediate effect it has on us.
-As our palate develops (and we get older) it becomes less about immediate effect and more about the overall experience.
+As we move through our leadership journey, the transactional style (e.g. shots) may not be enough to deliver sustained change and transformation.
+When we first experience alcohol, it’s all about the immediate effect it has on us.
+As our palate develops (and we get older) it becomes less about the immediate effect and more about the overall experience.

 Renée & Shelley

 If this article has resonated with you in any way – I’d love to hear your thoughts – get in touch. .
-Being in service to my clients is why I do what I do and your feedback, insight and any suggestions are always embraced.
+Being in service to my clients is why I do what I do, and your feedback, insight, and suggestions are always embraced.